 At SA#107, then later by e-mail, the topic of “selecting the right Release for Charging aspects of a Feature” was discussed, on the basis of tdoc SP-250327.
 The topic was later discussed in SA5#161 as in tdoc S5-252826, and OAM aspects were added.
 A final round of e-mail exchanges took place between SA5 Chair and MCC Work Plan Coordinator to reach this proposal.

-As a summary of the problem statement: it was asked if the Charging/OAM aspects of a Feature can be specified in a later Release than the Release in which the other aspects of the Feature (Stages 1 to 3, testing, etc) were specified.
+Summary of the problem statement: it was asked if the Charging/OAM aspects of a Feature can be specified in a later Release than the Release in which the other aspects of the Feature (Stages 1 to 3, testing, etc) were specified.

 2. Analysis of the problem